SerenGTI/Forschungsprojekt/documentation/galois_installation_steps.md

 ```
 galois-graph-convert -edgelist2gr -edgeType=int32|int64|float32|float64 <INPUT> <OUTPUT>
 ```
 The weight is optional.
-If no weight in the list the command can be run with no argument *-edgeType*.
+If there are no weights the command can be run without *-edgeType*.
 The *-edgeType* specifys the datatype used for the weight.
 *IMPORTANT:* galois-sssp needs weights and produces a *Segmentation Fault* without

 A lot of edge-list-graph-files have comments at the of top of the file.
-The algorithm in galois-convert will fail if comments are present comments.
+The galois-convert tool will fail if comments are present .
 You can remove those with (NUMBER=#comments+1)
 ```
 tail -n +<NUMBER> old > new
 ```